Join us in Goongerah over the Queen's birthday weekend for the seventh GECO citizen science forest survey camp.

-Learn from the dedicated and passionate ecologists and activists at GECO whose citizen science campaign is saving forests from logging.We'll be based in and around Goongerah and the iconic Kuark forest.
+Learn from the dedicated and passionate ecologists and activists at GECO whose citizen science campaign is saving forests and habitat from logging.

 You'll gain skills to put into practice and get involved in the GECO citizen science campaign.

 This event is held on the lands of the Gunnaikurnai, Bidwell and Monaro people who never ceded sovereignty.
 We acknowledge their custodianship of these forests and pay respect to their elders past and present.

 Workshops and practical sessions will focus on forest ecology, threatened species, survey techniques, remote fauna cameras, nocturnal spotlighting, Owl surveys, Frog surveys and rainforest identification, forest carbon accounting and more.